KMR Group, NADA, KTH (Royal Institute of Technology), Sweden

 For value strings occurring as the object of a

-The new specification also allows the use of datatyped literals as direct values of properties under a specific set of conditions, namely: when the type (i.e., the vocabulary encoding scheme) of the actual value is an RDF datatype or equals
+The new specification also allows the use of datatyped or plain literals as direct values of properties when value is a literal

 The RDF Container constructs rdf:Bag,rdf:Alt and rdf:Seq are no longer provided as an alternative for constructing ordered and unordered sets.
 They have no correspondence in the DCAM, and except in the case when the range of a property includes one of these classes, they should no longer be used.